gabemack/uniauth/README.md

 ### UniAuth
-UniAuth lets you restrict access to your Discord server using Google OAuth
+UniAuth lets you restrict access to your Discord server using Google OAuth.
+Originally created for University High School's Discord server.
 <hr>

 ### Installation